 The Bite Switch is comprised of a durable, sealed tubular switch assembly measuring 1.5 inches long (3.81 cm) by 1/4 inch diameter (.63 cm), a 36 inch (91 cm) coaxial wire, and a 3.5mm plug.
 During use, the switch is placed in the mouth with the wire pointing either to the right or left.

-Biting anywhere on the red section ("bite zone") actuates the switch and triggers the BT-106.
+Biting anywhere on the red section ("bite zone") actuates the switch and triggers.
 There are two tactile ribs so the user can instantly feel the bite zone with their teeth and lips.
 The required bite force is about what it would take to bite through a small carrot, or about how hard the average person can comfortably bite on their own finger without pain.

 The actual depression of the switch mechanism is only about 1/8", so very little jaw movement is needed.
 As a result, head motion is extremely small.
 It should always be bitten only with the front teeth, not with the sharp canine teeth, and only hard enough to slightly flatten the tubular portion.
 Usage otherwise may deform the internal components or puncture the flexible casing and cause a malfunction.

 Weight: .2 lbs (90 gms)

 For sanitary reasons this item is not returnable unless it is found to be defective.

 Your bite switch has given our daughter the ability to communicate with the world!

 Our non verbal paraplegic daughter uses your bite switch instead of a keyboard or mouse to be able to type out her thoughts on her computer.
 Thank you for this wonderful product!!!